Peer Specialist Training and Certification

 Via Hope has changed its’ training approach so that anyone completing our peer specialist training will be eligible to apply for this new certification.
 Via Hope will no longer issue a separate certification for individuals that complete our training; the Medicaid certification will be the only credential available for peer specialists.

 The following is a summary of the steps for this new training and certification process.
 You must complete each step, in order, to be eligible for certification.

-- Review the online orientation materials below and complete the self-assessment.
+- Review the online orientation materials and complete the self-assessment.
 You must acknowledge at the end that you have reviewed the materials.
 This will enable you to apply for training on the Core Principles of Peer Support (“Core” training).
+The materials will be available on the Via Hope Calendar Events page for each session of the Core Training.

 - Apply and take the Core training.
 Complete the application and submit along with payment by credit card.
 Application for the Core training is not a competitive process; all eligible applicants are accepted.
 The current fee is $75 (no refunds).The Core training is a 6-7 hour, facilitated and interactive webinar.
 You must register at least one week prior to the next scheduled training.
 Once your application and payment are received by Via Hope, you will be sent an email with instructions for logging onto the training.At the end of the Core training is a short knowledge assessment.
 Once you complete and pass the knowledge assessment you will be able to apply for supplemental training.